 Certifications and Degrees

-The best-paying skill to have in this role appears to be Business Development; employees who claim this ability report median compensation of about $121K per year.
-Project Management is a popular skill in the Otis Elevator Company workforce; nearly one in six of those surveyed report putting it to use in their jobs.
-Many workers are also familiar with Account Management, Customer Relations, and Account Sales.
+In this role, the best-paying skill appears to be Engineering Design; individuals who claim it among their capabilities enjoy a higher median salary of $92K per year.
+Project Management is a popular skill in the Otis Elevator Company workforce; just under one in three of those surveyed report putting it to use in their jobs.
+Many workers usually know Account Management, Microsoft Office, and Customer Service as well.

 Benefits and Perks